lixiljp/qemu_docker_on_mac_m1/README.md

 ## Memo

-QEMU's bulit-in port forwarding will reject connection if connect too often, so this setup use ssh for port forwarding, the port forwarding parameters can be found in `~/.qemu/ubuntu/startup.sh`.
+QEMU's bulit-in port forwarding will reject connection if connect too often, and it can't be changed while instance running.
+This setup provide a automatic port forwader that will detect listening ports and forward them to host automatically.
+You can check `~/.qemu/ubuntu/port_forward.log` to find out which ports are forwarded.

 Running x86 image is possible (docker will use qemu-user-static), but some image are not compatiable because qemu-user-static doesn't support multi threading, for example, `mailcatcher` only provides `linux/amd64` on docker hub and it can't be run directly on this setup.
 But you can build `mailcatcher` image with aarch64 yourself, for example: